Information Technology Policies

 4. Limitation of Liability and Indemnification

-Bowdoin College is not responsible for the actions of individual users of the College’s IT resources.
-In no event will the College be liable to any user for damages suffered by a user as a result of his/her use of the College’s IT resources, or as a result of the unavailability, malfunction, or misuse of the College’s IT resources.
+Bowdoin College is not responsible for the actions of individual users of the College’s technology resources.
+In no event will the College be liable to any user for damages suffered by a user as a result of his/her use of the College’s technology resources, or as a result of the unavailability, malfunction, or misuse of the College’s technology resources.

 5. Related Policies